-An operational stock assessment was submitted for peer review in August 2019 and will be considered for management use in October 2019.
+An operational stock assessment was peer reviewed in August 2019 and was accepted for management use in October 2019.
 According to the assessment, the black sea bass stock north of Cape Hatteras, North Carolina was not overfished and overfishing was not occurring in 2018 compared to the revised reference points.
-The next management track3 stock assessment is tentatively scheduled for 2021.
+The next management track1 stock assessment is scheduled for 2021.